hxmid/rawrand/readme.md

 ## known issues

-- your actual cursor sensitivity changes with the 'random' sensitivity. this makes your sensitivity in ui's very inconsistent, which might make it hard to due things such as by items or properly align smokes on some one like clove or brimstone in valorant.
+- your actual cursor sensitivity changes with the 'random' sensitivity. this makes your sensitivity in ui's very inconsistent, which might make it a bit jarring to due things such as by items or properly align smokes on some one like clove or brimstone in valorant.
-    - there is no fix for this. this is just the caveat of how the randomiser works.
+    - there is no fix for this. this is just the caveat of how rawaccel works.

+- when using keybind and game state mode, there is a 1 second delay between event/keybind press and your sens changing, due to rawaccels built-in delay
+    - again, there is no fix for this

 ## features